gRally/gRally.github.io/_drafts/2019-05-21-happy-birthday.md

 But this it's not all we're working on and we're working on graphic contents too, both for stages and cars.
 About cars we have more than one project opened:

- - Upgrading some textures oh G1 car;
+ - Upgrading some textures of G1 car;
- - Completing with the final touches the GH40;
+ - Completing GH40 car with the final graphical touches;
- - Modelling a new car ;
+ - Modelling a new car;

 {% include gallery caption="new car preview" %}

 About stages we're creating some new models we'll use both in the procedural stages and premodelled ones.
-Some of these will be available as default track objects available in our [gStageEditor Unity asset](https://github.com/gRally/gStageEditor) that is avaliable free for everyone want to add stages.
+Some of these will be available as default track objects available in our [gStageEditor Unity asset](https://github.com/gRally/gStageEditor) that is avaliable as free tool for everyone want to add stages.
-We hope you'll enjoy these news.

 {% include gallery id="gallery2" caption="new stage objects" %}

+We hope you'll enjoy these news and now let's start the party

-Happy first birthday gRally!!! :champagne: :gift:
+**Happy first birthday gRally!!!** :champagne: :gift: